gusvalenzuela/quiz-game/README.md

 ## Description

 - Timed quiz with time penalty for wrong answers and time added for correct ones.
 Final score is total time left at end of quiz.
-A listing of all previous scores received will be shown on the final screen.

 - ![Question Sample](assets\images\screenshot04.PNG)